asset-group/asset-group.github.io/code.md

 ###### Ogma
 [Ogma](https://github.com/sakshiudeshi/Ogma) provides a systematic test framework for machine-learning systems that accept grammar-based inputs.
 See the paper in IEEE TSE 2019 [Grammar Based Directed Testing of Machine Learning Systems](https://arxiv.org/pdf/1902.10027) for more details.

+###### Aegis
+[Aegis](https://github.com/sakshiudeshi/Expose-Robust-Backdoors) provides a systematic detection framework for detecting backdoored machine-learning systems.
+See the paper in Computers and Security 2023 [Towards Backdoor Attacks and Defense in Robust Machine Learning Models](https://arxiv.org/abs/2003.00865) for more details.

 ###### Neo
 [Neo](https://github.com/sakshiudeshi/Ogma) provides a systematic model-agnostic defense for Backdoor attacks.
 See the paper in IEEE Transactions on Reliability 2022 [Model Agnostic Defence Against Backdoor Attacks in Machine Learning](https://arxiv.org/abs/1908.02203) for more details.